jagc108/gcp-infrastructure/README.md

   - APIs are created with `disable_on_destroy = false` so a Terraform destroy will not disable them.

 - **IAM**:
+  - When using Shared VPC, IAM bindings are created so:
-  - GKE service agent and Cloud Services SA of the service project are granted:
+    - GKE service agent and Cloud Services SA of the service project can use the host VPC.
-    - `roles/compute.networkUser` in the host project
-    - `roles/container.hostServiceAgentUser` in the host project (for the GKE service agent)
   - Terraform service account has the roles required to create/update these resources.

 ---